Police arrest Rogers man suspected in rape of 12-year-old girl

 BENTONVILLE, Ark.
-(KNWA) — Authorities arrested a 37-year-old Rogers man on felony rape charges on Thursday, according to a press release from the Bentonville Police Department.
+(KFTA) — Authorities arrested a 37-year-old Rogers man on felony rape charges on Thursday, according to a press release from the Bentonville Police Department.

 On February 10, 2020, police say a 12-year-old girl approached an unknown adult, later identified as Samuel Ayala-Guzman, for directions to a family member’s house.